ray-project/ray/doc/source/cluster/config.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Tells the autoscaler the allowed node types and the resources they provide.
-Node types are identified by user-specified key.
+Each node type is identified by a user-specified key.

 * **Required:** No
 * **Importance:** High